Citation, DOI, disclosures and article data

-A subcutaneous abscess is a kind of soft tissue abscess and a manifestation of a spectrum of soft tissue skin infection which includes cellulitis and necrotizing fasciitis.
+A subcutaneous abscess is a kind of soft tissue abscess and a manifestation of a spectrum of skin and soft tissue infections which also includes cellulitis and necrotizing fasciitis.
 It is a form of abscess which lies within the dermis and subdermal cutaneous layers.
-Along with dental abscesses, subcutaneous abscesses are the most common site for abscess formation.
+Along with dental abscesses, the subcutaneous layer is the most common site for abscess formation.

 Patients typically present with an acute or subacute history of a focal swelling or lump in the affected skin with accompanying signs of cellulitis.
-If there is bacteremia patient may present with systemic signs of sepsis such as fever, rigors, and raised inflammatory markers.
+If there is bacteremia, the patient may present with systemic signs of sepsis such as fever, rigours, and raised inflammatory markers.

 In some cases sterile abscess formation has been described where an irritant drug or substance is injected into the skin, resulting in aseptic inflammation and abscess formation.

 Subcutaneous abscesses are usually diagnosed clinically and do not routinely require any imaging.
 In complex cases where possible radical surgical treatment is being considered imaging may be undertaken to determine the extent of soft tissue involvement.
 MRI is the preferred modality for the evaluation of more deep soft tissue abscesses 4.